nice-registry/package-stream/readme.md

 # package-stream

-An endless stream of [clean package data](https://github.com/zeke/nice-package) from the npm registry.
+An endless stream of [nice package data](https://github.com/zeke/nice-package) from the npm registry.

 See also [all-the-packages](https://github.com/zeke/all-the-packages), a similar